 Fertility Awareness Method & Why Every Woman Should Track Their Cycle

-But first, if you need to brush up on your menstrual cycle 101, check out this post before you read on; in order to understand FAM you need to understand the basics of the female menstrual cycle.
+But first, if you need to brush up on your menstrual cycle 101.
+Check out this post before you read on; in order to understand FAM, you need to understand the basics of the female menstrual cycle.

-What is FAM?
+What is Fertility Awareness Method?

 The fertility awareness method is based on specific body signs that change throughout the cycle to predict ovulation.
 Ovulation is when you release an egg from the ovaries.
 The days surrounding ovulation are when you are most fertile.
 The fertile window is based on the life span of the sperm and egg.
-Sperm can live in the uterus for up to 5 days and an egg is viable for up to 24 hours after it is released into the fallopian tubes.
+Sperm can live in the uterus for up to 5 days.
+An egg is viable for up to 24 hours after it is released into the fallopian tubes.
 This means that the fertile window begins 5 days before ovulation and continues until 1 day post-ovulation.

 How to use FAM?

 FAM requires tracking evidence-based indicators of fertility throughout your cycle.
 The most important determinants are cervical mucus, basal body temperature, and the position of the cervix.
-FAM is much more effective when you track a combination of signs, rather than just one alone, and I always tell my patients to track all 3.
+FAM is much more effective when you track a combination of signs, rather than just one alone.
+I always tell my patients to track all 3.
 Luckily, there’s an app for that.
-Some of the best apps for tracking these fertility signs are Fertility Friend, Glow, Ovia, Kindara, Clue, Period Tracker, and many, many more.
+Some of the best apps for tracking these fertility signs are Fertility Friend, Glow, Ovia, Clue, Period Tracker, and many more.
 So, here is what you need to track:

 - Cervical mucus: This is the fluid or discharge produced by the cervix.
 The appearance, texture and amount of cervical mucus changes throughout the cycle based on estrogen levels.
-After your period ends, you typically produce very little discharge for a few days, and as days pass, your discharge turns thicker, white or yellow and become sticky.
+After your period ends, you typically produce very little discharge for a few days.
+As days pass, your discharge turns thicker, white or yellow and become sticky.
 In the middle of the cycle, near ovulation, the cervix begins to make more mucus and it becomes clear and slippery, with the appearance of uncooked egg whites.
 This is an indicator of fertility, and the chances of pregnancy when this type of cervical mucus is present are much higher.

 You can check your cervical mucus a few ways: